 - First-degree misdemeanor punishable by up to five years in prison

 - Fine up to $10,000.

 - Third-degree felony punishable by up to seven years in prison

 If a theft occurs during a natural disaster or major man-made disaster, or if a firearm was stolen, the penalties become much more severe – a second-degree felony punishable by up to 10 years in prison and a fine up to $25,000.

 A guilty conviction will leave a permanent mark on your criminal record that could affect your ability to find work, volunteer anywhere, go to school, or get a scholarship.

 Your Next Steps

 We know that facing theft charges can seem daunting, but you do have options.
 Please do not speak with law enforcement or prosecutors until you secure legal assistance.
-At the SMA Law Group, we will get to work immediately on building a defense around you.
+At the SMT Legal, we will get to work immediately on building a defense around you.